-The change in delivery format for several courses, both basic skills and Introductions to the disciplines, at the 200-level will provide increased access for Spanish majors and minors as well as for the many students who wish to combine Spanish with their primary course of study.
+The change in delivery format for several courses, both basic skills and Introductions to the disciplines, at the 200-level will provide increased access for majors in Spanish and the Teaching of Spanish majors and minors as well as for the many students who wish to combine Spanish with their primary course of study.
 The Division of General Studies has already noticed the positive impact of the revision of SPAN 204.
-The unit has been working closely with Assistant Dean Penny Soskin to ensure increased access for James Scholar students.
-The majors in International Studies with a concentration in Spanish will directly benefit from increased access at the 200-level as well as from expanded course offerings at the 300-level, including a variety of courses in cultural studies focusing on Spain and Latin America.
+Majors in the Teaching of Spanish will directly benefit from increased access at the 200-level as well as from expanded course offerings at the 300-level, including a variety of courses in linguistics (Bilingualism, Varieties of Spanish and US Spanish) and in cultural studies focusing on Spain and Latin America.
 The creation of Topics courses at the 200- and 300-levels will facilitate the transfer of credit earned during study abroad.